KrisFlyer Miles Redemption Guide – How to Start Playing the Miles Game in Singapore

 Step 2: Earn KrisFlyer miles with your regular spending

-Obviously, you can earn KrisFlyer miles by buying air tickets… but that’s kind of ass-backwards, right?
+Obviously, you can earn KrisFlyer miles by buying air tickets…but that kinda defeats the point a little, right?
 The whole point of earning miles is to NOT pay for your flights!

 What you really want is to earn KrisFlyer miles with your regular spending.
 That way, you’d be getting your flights for “free”.